beezwax/bzBond/packages/bzBond-claris/README.md

 ## Usage: bzBondRelay script

-The `bzBondRelay` script manages FileMaker interactions with web code.
-These interactions are between FileMaker scripts and FileMaker web viewers, or FileMaker scripts and the [bzBond-server](../bzBond-server/) app.
+The `bzBondRelay` script manages Claris/FileMaker interactions with web code.
+These interactions are between Claris/FileMaker scripts and web viewers, or Claris/FileMaker scripts and the [bzBond-server](../bzBond-server/) app.

 The majority of these functions are called from [bzBond-js](../bzBond-js/) and are documented there.
-The exception is the Perform JavaScript feature, which enables JavaScript functions to be integrated into a regular FileMaker script flow.
+The exception is the Perform JavaScript feature, which enables JavaScript functions to be integrated into a regular Claris/FileMaker script flow.

 ### Running JavaScript functions with the `bzBondRelay` script (client and server)

-The recommended way to leverage JavaScript functions in FileMaker scripts is using the `"PERFORM_JAVASCRIPT"` mode of the `bzBondRelay` script.
+The recommended way to leverage JavaScript functions in Claris/FileMaker scripts is using the `"PERFORM_JAVASCRIPT"` mode of the `bzBondRelay` script.
 It allows you to call the `bzBondRelay` script with specific parameters and get a result back via `Get ( ScriptResult )`, which is a familar pattern.
 It also works server-side server if you have either the [bBox plug-in v0.99+](https://www.beezwax.net/products/bbox) or [bzBond-server](../bzBond-server/) microservice framework installed on the server.

 The script pattern is